bhartiy/learnsellacious/pages/11.additional-attributes/02.custom-shipper-attribute/docs.md

 ![](Screenshot%202020-10-27%20at%207.43.29%20PM.png)
 here we can ask for mutiple shipper and type
 ![](Screenshot%202020-10-27%20at%207.46.03%20PM.png)
-Or is if save comma separated values is shipper type they will show as dropdoun is chechout
+Or is if save comma separated values is shipment type they will show as dropdoun is chechout
 ![](Screenshot%202021-02-13%20at%2012.44.59%20PM.png)
 **Assign:** Once the field is saved it can be selected in shipping rule
 ![](Screenshot%202020-10-27%20at%207.48.03%20PM.png)